-- 4) Supplier Audits: Asurion Australia carries out periodic audits on an ongoing basis (currently desktop audits, due to COVID-19 restrictions and concerns) on its suppliers.
-The frequency of audits is based on volume of supply, ranging from quarterly to annually.
+- 4) Supplier Audits: Asurion Australia carries out periodic audits on an ongoing basis on its suppliers.
+These audits may be desktop audits (which were required during COVID-19 restrictions) or onsite audits and are conducted by a member of Asurion Australia's Supply Chain team.
+The frequency of audits is based on volume of supply, ranging from semi-annually to annually.
+The audits consider any modern slavery issues as well as workplace health and safety issues, including for example, checking that staff are using and have access to proper safety and protective equipment.
 Regular Committee meetings are held to review any audit findings. - 5) Asurion Australia Employee Policies: Within our own organisation, Asurion Australia has employment policies that outline our commitment to ethical principles and a safe and secure workplace for all of our employees.
 All employees are paid above market wages in all areas of the business.
-The same practice of paying above market salaries is observed in the Philippines, with salaries being benchmarked based on the relevant market. - 6) Asurion Global Code of Conduct: The Asurion Group's Global Code of Conduct provides the bedrock for decision making at Asurion Australia.
-It establishes the common set of ethical principles and standards which guide our actions as we conduct business and serves as a resource for all Asurion Australia employees.
-These standards and principles include: - a focus on a safe and healthy working environment for our employees and our suppliers.
+The same practice of paying above market salaries is observed in the Philippines, with salaries being benchmarked based on the relevant market.

+- 6) Asurion Global Code of Conduct: The Asurion Group's Global Code of Conduct (GCC) provides the bedrock for decision making at Asurion Australia.
+The GCC establishes the common set of ethical principles and standards which guide our actions as we conduct business and serves as a resource for all Asurion Australia employees.
+These standards and principles include: - a focus on a safe and healthy working environment for our employees and our suppliers; - diversity, inclusion and equal employment opportunity; - anti-harassment and anti-discrimination; - a zero-tolerance stance on the use of child or forced labour, slavery, and human trafficking across all global operations and facilities.